RinoPuji/rinopuji.github.io/_posts/2024-1-27-Installation-guideline-for-MGSe.md

 </div>

 ### 4.1 Let monopoly data finish downloading
-- After we login,let the game open for download all the data or we will ecounter pop up **"No internet connection message"** too often.In normal circumstance,the timeframe for "connection server check" is 60second.If you got this pop up too fast after turning off your data/wifi,please check this toubleshooting post (sorry under construction)
+- After we login,let the game open for a while for download all the data or we will ecounter pop up **"No internet connection message"** too often.In normal circumstance,the timeframe for "connection server check" is 60second.If you got this pop up too fast after turning off your data/wifi,please check this toubleshooting post (sorry under construction)

 ## 5. Step for playing with MGSe
 At here,we already done this 3 step,